tin-z/tin-z.github.io/_posts/2022-10-07-coccinelle.markdown

 ---

 ## Intro ##
 In this post i will introduce brief concepts regarding variant analysis and coccinelle.
 Then i will show how i was able to perform such analyses on real case scenarios.

 - The objective was to perform code pattern and find similar vuln to the [https://hackerone.com/reports/1350653](https://hackerone.com/reports/1350653) one, which is a heap overflow

    * ps4/5 kernel is based on netbsd 9

 ---

 ## Some knowledge ##

 ### Variant analysis ###
 Variant analysis is a technique for code analysis which we can use to find vulnerabilities inside our source code.
 The tool behind makes a set of graph representation structure out of the source code.
 Then users could query those graphs and find common code pattern associating to it common class of vulnerabilities.
 Finally we match those set of rules with our future source code projects and make "profits".

- So in variant analysis a code pattern is abstracted using a logical representation of the code, then we use that to match other source code with the same property.
+In variant analysis, a code pattern is abstracted using a logical representation of the code.
+We can then use this representation to identify similar code patterns in other source code.

 ### Coccinelle ###

 Coccinelle is a source code analysis tool having in mind *Unix kernel source codes.
-The syntax is not complex, the graphs representations as well.
- Coccinelle was not only meant for code analysis, and so variant analysis, but also for automating program patching by using the patch notation.
+Its syntax is simple, and it uses graph representations to analyze the code.
+In addition to code and variant analysis, Coccinelle can automate program patching by using the patch notation.
+In summary, Coccinelle is a versatile tool that can help with source code analysis and patching.

 Semantic patch language (SmPL) is the language used by coccinelle to query the source code.
  * A rule does start with the notation `@@` or `@<name-rule>@`
  * Inside `@@` notation we have metavariables
  * Following that there's the code pattern matching

 ```smpl